neulab/newlang-tech/speech-synthesis/README.md

 * Spelling errors.
 Eg for my example language `ng'` and `ng` represent different sounds so if the apostrophe was left out in txt.done.data there will be a mismatch.
 * Some words were overstressed, lengthened or slowed down than normal eg in excited speech.
 * Pauses which are too long or short/inconsistent.
-* Bad quality recording with noise
+* Bad quality recording with noise.

 **Solutions**

 * In the case of mismatch or pruned audio, change your txt.done.data to reflect what was in the corresponding recording.
 * Correct spelling errors in txt.done.data.
-* For foreign words or abbreviations, change them to their pronunciation spelling eg `word` to `wad`.
+* For foreign words or abbreviations, change them to their pronunciation spelling eg *word* to *wad*.
-* If the recording was really bad, you can exclude it from `txt.done.data` in your next run.
+* If the recording was awful, you can exclude it from `txt.done.data` in your next run.
 * Get better quality recordings with less noise and more consistency if possible .

 Repeat the training process after making these changes to improve your synthesizer.